Discover/Trainline API

 uv run parse add --marketplace pulls a pinned snapshot of this canonical API — it won’t change underneath you.
 To customize it, subscribe and swap to your own copy.

-"""Trainline API — search stations and find train journeys between them."""
+"""Trainline API — search stations, discover routes, and find journeys."""

 client = Trainline()